bgreenwell/investr/README.md

 ### Including a factor variable

-Multiple predictor variables are allowed for objects of class `lm` and `gls`.
+Multiple predictor variables are allowed for objects of class `lm` and `glm`.
 For instance, the example from `?MASS::dose.p` can be re-created as follows:
 ```r